What Is Mandatory Discovery in a Nevada Personal Injury Case?

 How Do I Challenge the Other Side’s Disclosures?

 If the other side doesn’t provide their mandatory disclosures or their disclosures are incomplete, you can bring the matter to the court’s attention.
 You can ask for a court order that warns them to comply with the rule or even an order that issues sanctions for their non-compliance.

 The court may prevent a party from introducing evidence if they don’t include it in their mandatory disclosures.
 You can also appeal a jury verdict based on the court’s incorrect admission of evidence that a party fails to include in their mandatory disclosures.

 If mandatory disclosures under Nevada Rules of Civil Procedure rule 16.1 seem like a big task, it’s because they’re a critical part of any personal injury case in Nevada.
 Mistakes in the mandatory discovery process can derail your case at the early stages.
 It’s also essential to ensure that the other side provides the information that they must provide so that you can build your case.

-The skilled legal team at Adam S. Kutner & Associates knows what it takes to comply with mandatory discovery rules in personal injury cases in Nevada.
+The skilled legal team at Adam S. Kutner Accident & Injury Attorneys knows what it takes to comply with mandatory discovery rules in personal injury cases in Nevada.
 We can help you ensure that you abide by the law.
 Also, we can help you evaluate the evidence in your case to build a strong claim for recovery.
 If you’re the victim of a personal injury in Nevada, our legal team invites you to call us today for a free evaluation of your claim.